peppeocchi/php-cron-scheduler/README.md

 $scheduler->php('scheduler.php');
 $scheduler->work();
 ```
-Then in your command like run `php worker.php`.
+Then in your command line run `php worker.php`.
 This will start a foreground process that you can kill by simply exiting the command.

 The worker is not meant to collect any data about your runs, and as already said it is meant to be a testing/debugging tool.